-- Code. - (u) "Parent Corporation" means any present or future "parent corporation" of the Company, as defined in Section 424(e) of the - (v) "Participant" means any eligible person who has been granted one or more Awards. - (w) "Participating Company" means the Company or any Parent Corporation or Subsidiary Corporation. - (x) "Participating Company Group" means, at any point in time, all entities collectively which are then Participating Companies. - (y) "Rule 16b-3" means Rule 16b-3 under the Exchange Act, as amended from time to time, or any successor rule or regulation. - (z) "Securities Act" means the Securities Act of 1933, as amended.
+- Code. - "Parent Corporation" means any present or future "parent corporation" of the Company, as defined in Section 424(e) of the (u) - "Participant" means any eligible person who has been granted one or more Awards. (v) - "Participating Company" means the Company or any Parent Corporation or Subsidiary Corporation. (w) - (x) "Participating Company Group" means, at any point in time, all entities collectively which are then Participating Companies. - "Rule 16b-3" means Rule 16b-3 under the Exchange Act, as amended from time to time, or any successor rule or regulation. (y) - "Securities Act" means the Securities Act of 1933, as amended. (z)

-(a) "Service" means a Participant's employment or service with the Participating Company Group, whether in the capacity of an Employee, a Director or a Consultant.
+(aa) "Service" means a Participant's employment or service with the Participating Company Group, whether in the capacity of an Employee, a Director or a Consultant.
 A Participant's Service shall not be deemed to have terminated merely because of a change in the capacity in which the Participant renders Service to the Participating Company Group or a change in the Participating Company for which the Participant renders such Service, provided that there is no interruption or termination of the Participant's Service.
 Furthermore, a Participant's Service shall not be deemed to have terminated if the Participant takes any military leave, sick leave, or other bona fide leave of absence approved by the Company.
 However, if any such leave taken by a Participant exceeds ninety (90) days, then on the ninety-first (91st) day following the commencement of such leave the Participant's Service shall be deemed to have terminated, unless the Participant's right to return to Service is guaranteed by statute or contract.
 Notwithstanding the foregoing, unless otherwise designated by the Company or required by law, a leave of absence shall not be treated as Service for purposes of determining vesting under the Participant's Award Agreement.
-Except as otherwise provided by the Board, in its discretion, the Participant's Service shall be deemed to have terminated either upon an actual termination of Service or upon the corporation for which the Participant's Service has terminated and the effective date of and reason for such termination.
+Except as otherwise provided by the Board, in its discretion, the Participant's Service shall be deemed to have terminated either upon an actual termination of Service or upon the corporation for which the Participant performs Service ceasing to be a Participating Company.
+Subject to the foregoing, the Company, in its discretion, shall determine whether the Participant's Service has terminated and the effective date of and reason for such termination.

-- (bb) "Stock" means the common stock of the Company, as adjusted from time to time in accordance with Section 4.2. - Plan.
+"Stock" means the common stock of the Company, as adjusted from time to time in accordance with Section 4.2. (bb)

-(cc) "Stock Purchase Right" means a right granted under Section 7 to purchase Stock pursuant to the terms and conditions of the of the Code.
+"Stock Purchase Right" means a right granted under Section 7 to purchase Stock pursuant to the terms and conditions of the